Northwestern Confederacy: Councils and treaties

 Congress appointed Arthur St. Clair as governor of the new Northwest Territory, directing him to make peace with the native peoples.
 He did not arrive until summer 1788, when he invited the nations to a council at Fort Harmar to negotiate terms by which the United States could purchase lands and avoid war.
 The sight of Fort Harmar and nearby Marietta, both north of the Ohio River boundary, convinced some that the United States was negotiating from a position of strength.
 At pre-negotiation meetings, Joseph Brant suggested a compromise to other Native American leaders: allow existing U.S. settlements north of the Ohio River, and draw a new boundary at the mouth of the Muskingum River.
 Some at the council rejected Brant's compromise.
 A Wyandot delegation offered a belt of peace to the Miami delegation, who refused to accept it; a Wyandot delegate placed it on the shoulder of Little Turtle, a Miami military leader, who shrugged it off.
 Brant then sent a letter to St. Clair asking that treaty negotiations be held at a different location; St. Clair refused, and accused Brant of working for the British.
 Brant then declared that he would boycott negotiations with the United States, and suggested that others do the same.
 About 200 of the remaining moderates came to Fort Harmar in December and agreed to concessions in the 1789 Treaty of Fort Harmar, which moved the border and designated U.S. sovereignty over native lands.
 To those who had refused to attend, however, the treaty sanctioned the U.S. appetite for native lands in the region without addressing native concerns.

 Composition

 The Glaize in 1792, showing towns of Little Turtle, Big Cat (home of war chief Buckongahelas), Captain Johnny, Blue Jacket, and Captain Snake, as well as Coocoochee's cabin.

 The composition of the confederacy changed with time and circumstances, and a number of tribes were involved.
 Because most nations were not centralized political units at the time, involvement in the confederacy could be decided by a village (or an individual) rather than a nation.

-The signatories of the 1786 Detroit letter to Congress were the Iroquois (the "Six Nations"), Cherokee, Huron, Shawnee, Delaware, Odawa, Potawatomi, Twitchee, and the Wabash Confederacy.
+The signatories of the 1786 Detroit letter to Congress were the Haudenosaunee (Iroquois or "Six Nations"), Cherokee, Wyandot, Shawnee, Lenape (Delaware), Odawa, Potawatomi, Twitchee, and the Wabash Confederacy.
 Joseph Brant signed the letter as an individual.
 Due to their residence in (or near) the Ohio Country, the confederacy mainly comprised the following tribes: